kewallya/Machine-Learning-in-MATLAB/README.md

 # Machine-Learning-in-MATLAB
 This has code for  Linear and Logistic Regression, SVM, classification, Anomaly Detection, Recommender System.
+All the mathematics invloved is coded by me in MATLAB script.
+Computation is in vectorized formulation wherever possible, it makes the code run faster when iterating over thousands of samples.
+This is solution for online course on machine learning, so the live scripts, data and assessment is created by the course providers.